Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Potential outcome framework

-In practice, asymmetric distributions for the response variable are frequently encountered and often summarized using quantiles.
-If the outcome of interest follows a skewed distribution, the median may be a more appropriate measure of location than the mean, and a statistic based on quantiles may be a more meaningful measure of spread than the standard deviation.
-In many applications, practitioners are interested in the tail distributions (say higher than 95th percentiles) of the potential outcomes \citep{zhang2012, Diaz_2017}.
+In practice, distributional features are often summarized using quantiles when asymmetric distribution for the response variable is encountered.
+In case of a skewed distribution, the median is a more appropriate measure of location than the mean, and statistics based on quantiles could be more meaningful measures of the spread of the distribution than the standard deviation.
+In many applications, practitioners are interested in the tails of the distribution (say higher than 95th percentiles) of the potential outcomes \citep{zhang2012, Diaz_2017}.
 In the presence of confounding, a simple comparison of the treated and untreated individuals in terms of empirical quantiles would not have a causal interpretation.
-In this case, the causal effects of treatment on the $p$-th $(0<p<1)$ quantile \citep{zhang2012} is defined as
+In such situation, the causal effects of treatment on the target $\tau_0$-th $(0<\tau_0<1)$ quantile is defined as

-where $q_{Y_{i}(t)}$ denotes the quantile associated with the distribution of potential outcome $Y_{i}(t)$ for $t=0,1$.
-In many applications, it is also of interest to understand the effect (on the quantiles) of applying (versus withholding) treatment among all units who are prescribed such interventions rather than the quantile effect of applying (versus withholding) treatments among all units.
-This causal quantity is formally known as the quantile treatment effect on the treated and is defined as where $q_{Y_{i}(t)|D_i=1}$ denotes the quantile associated with the distribution of the potential outcome $Y_{i}(t)$ given $D_i=1$ for $t=0,1$ \citep{zhang2012}.
-When there exists no heterogeneity of the treatment effect by covariates (i.e., no interactions effects of treatment and confounder), the quantile treatment effect and the quantile treatment effect on the treated are identical if the effects are additive.
-However, when treatment heterogeneity exists, they differ \citep{Erica}.
+where $q_{Y(t)}$ denotes the quantile associated with the distribution of potential outcome $Y(t)$ for $t=0,1$ \citep{zhang2012}.
+In many contexts, it is also of interest to understand the quantile effect of applying versus withholding the intervention only for the treated units (rather than for all the units in the population).
+This causal quantity is called the quantile treatment effect on the treated and is defined as where $q_{Y(t)|D=1}$ denotes the quantile associated with the distribution of the potential outcome $Y(t)$ given $D=1$ for $t=0,1$ \citep{zhang2012}.
+When there exists no heterogeneity of the treatment effect induced by the covariates (i.e., no interactions effects of the treatment and the confounders), the quantile treatment effect on the population and the quantile treatment effect on the treated are identical provided the effects are additive.
+However, when treatment heterogeneity exists, these two treatment effects differ \citep{Erica}.